HummingByte/Raml/README.md

 }
 ```

-In this Project we expanded the JSON logic to have a compact readable format which can resolve references.
+In this Project we expand the JSON format to have a compact readable format which can resolve references.
 Like in Programming Languages we use Variables to bind the objects.
-The difference is, that the variables will bind in any order of the objects in a raml format.
+The difference to programming languages is, that the variables will bind in any order of the objects in a raml format.

 ```javascript
 abc123 = { "obj": abc123 }